 Accommodate life-cycle interruptions.
 Sometimes cancer treatments change your typical work or school schedules.
 Some people are able to modify their daily routines by working or going to school part time.
 Others may consider short-term disability or taking a leave from school.
 Talking with health care professionals can also help you find a treatment schedule that meets your individual needs and accommodates prior commitments.

 Know your rights.
 A cancer diagnosis does not automatically disqualify you from employment, insurance or health care.
 It is important to know your rights and how to protect them.
 Many legal resources are available to answer questions and help advocate on your behalf for access to benefits and services.
-Whether you have questions about cancer and the workplace, access to health care, or insurance, protect yourself by seeking advice and information from experts at your local legal aid or The Cancer Legal Resource Center.
+Whether you have questions about cancer and the workplace, access to health care or insurance, protect yourself by seeking advice and information from experts at your local legal aid, The Cancer Legal Resource Center or The Cancer Legal Resource Center.

 Seek professional support.
-Attending a support group allows you to compare your experiences and solutions with other young adults.
-Individual counseling gives you the opportunity to address how cancer may affect dating, career goals, and life priorities.
+Attending a support group allows you to compare your experiences and solutions with other young adults and can make you feel less alone.
+Individual counseling gives you the opportunity to address how cancer may affect dating, career goals and life priorities.
 Some organizations offer networking events and workshops that can connect you with peers in a similar situation.
 Many of these services are now easily accessible over the phone and online.
 CancerCare provides free counseling with licensed oncology social workers who can help connect you to other resources in your community.

 Reach out to family and friends.
 Your family and friends are part of your support team, but they may need more information about cancer to help them understand your situation.
 The educational materials and websites you turn to for information can also help those closest to you.
 Keep in mind that others may have different reactions and views about cancer than you do, but education, communication, and understanding are important starting places to get the support you may need.